MDS Section GG guide

 MDS Section GG in SNF admissions: what to verify before saying yes.

-Section GG can reveal functional-status, mobility, self-care, therapy, and PDPM planning signals.
+Section GG (Functional Abilities and Goals) is where functional performance is documented on the MDS — self-care, mobility, therapy, and PDPM planning signals.
 In admissions, those signals are useful only when staff can verify them against the referral packet, payer context, and facility capacity.

 GG codes cheat sheet